Change-advisory board

 A change-advisory board (CAB) delivers support to a change-management team by advising on requested changes, assisting in the assessment and prioritization of changes.
-This body is generally made up of IT and Business representatives that include: a change manager, user managers and groups, technical experts and, possible third parties and customers (if required).
+This body is generally made up of IT and Business representatives that include: a change manager, user managers and groups, product owners, technical experts, and possible third parties and customers (if required).

 Membership

 The CAB members should selectively be chosen to ensure that the requested changes are thoroughly checked and assessed from both a technical and business perspective.
 The considered change will dictate the required personnel to convene in a CAB meeting.
 These entities are not required to meet face-to-face on each requested change, but rather use electronic support and communication tools as a medium.
 It is however advised that a quarterly meeting is scheduled to review outstanding changes, sign off on approved changes and discuss any future major changes.

 A CAB offers multiple perspectives necessary to ensure proper decision-making.
 For example, a decision made solely by IT may fail to recognize the concerns of accounting.
 The CAB is tasked with reviewing and prioritizing requested changes, monitoring the change process and providing managerial feedback.